erizov/Professor/semester_10/lecture_65_llm_training_advanced/distributed_training_llm/README.md

 ## Often Used Together With

-Distributed Training Llm is commonly used in combination with:
+Distributed Training Large languaarchitecturetem is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques